-- articulate the background and purpose of the intended action research
+- Articulate the background and purpose of the intended action research

-- identify the potential for the proposed inquiry to produce significant change in effective and equitable teaching and learning
+- Identify the potential for the proposed inquiry to produce significant change in effective and equitable teaching and learning

-- For Māori medium applicants, consider how your inquiry would explore an aspect of your marau to develop and expand the learning and thinking of ākonga Māori, their whānau, hapū and/or iwi.
+- For Māori medium applicants: consider how your inquiry would explore an aspect of your marau to develop and expand the learning and thinking of ākonga Māori, their whānau, hapū and/or iwi

-- For English Medium strand applicants: Explain how the intended action research will support culturally sustaining practices in your context.
+- For English medium strand applicants: explain how the intended action research will support culturally sustaining practices in your context

-- demonstrate your commitment to honouring te Tiriti o Waitangi
+- Demonstrate your commitment to honouring te Tiriti o Waitangi

-- demonstrate professional curiosity and a willingness to innovate and expand your thinking
+- Demonstrate professional curiosity and a willingness to innovate and expand your thinking

-- show evidence of how you have started to innovate and test new ideas.
+- Show evidence of how you have started to innovate and test new ideas.

 Where other criteria are equal, preference will be given to candidates whose projects are most likely to benefit learners from communities with fewer resources.
 You must provide evidence of support from your employer for your participation in the eFellowship.

-All applications work through a two-step selection process to establish a shortlist of applicants:
+There is a two-step selection process to establish a shortlist of applicants:

 - Pre-selection is undertaken by CORE Education’s researchers